Having more fun than a human being should be allowed to have.

 So there was an all-male audience.

-He said the thing you have to know about selling and marketing Sports is that sports is the one thing that adults can invest total passion without consequence.
+He said, the thing you have to know about selling and marketing sports is that sports is the one thing that adults can invest total passion without consequence.

-He paused and said, Try that with your spouse.
+He paused and said, try that with your spouse.

-Because we knew what he was talking about.
+We all chuckled because we knew what he was talking about.

 Everybody's guarded in every relationship.